VitaSmith/vpfs/README.md

 Most of the system calls are still missing, and about the most you can accomplish right now is browse the virtual PKG directory structure from VitaShell.

-Also, until there is a good fix or workaround for [taiHEN issue #84](https://github.com/yifanlu/taiHEN/issues/84), it is not possible to run the kernel module on startup, or run it for an extended period of time, without observing a system freeze, which makes the whole point of VPFS moot (since it's impossible to provide a virtual file system unless we have the ability to consistently close user file descriptors in an override).

 ## Compilation and testing

 1. Download the Ridge Racer game installer pkg from [here](http://zeus.dl.playstation.net/cdn/UP0700/PCSE00001_00/IRPERCkHKvxNuhhuMvATYhUJimapzQvevrRLryolHuueAPfxDZnnOzWcNtjIvICnauoHCkVmffZQDjIYeOgcDWzKjNveGcxtClJLm.pkg) (777 MB).